ijaazm10/Tableau-Champions-League-Dashboard/README.md

 - `/tableau`: Contains the Tableau workbook file (.twbx).

 ## Visualizations
+**Winners Ranking**: Displays the club with the most number of titles won.
 - **Total Titles by Country**: Displays the number of titles won by clubs from different countries.
 - **Top Goal Scoring Clubs**: Shows the clubs that have scored the most goals in the UEFA Champions League.
 - **Top Goal Scorers**: Lists the top goal scorers in the history of the UEFA Champions League.